How To Write Wedding Speeches And Toasts

 The Groom's Speech

-The Groom's speech has to be sincere as well as be entertaining and also cover a bit of 'housekeeping'.
-It doesn't have the scope for humour as the Father-of-the-Bride or the Best Man, which initially looks like it is the easiest of the three speeches to write.
-I think it is the hardest because you have to tug at the heartstrings with words of love for the Bride (without making anyone want to throw up), it should show your new in-laws that someone of substance has joined the family and it is the warm-up act for the Best Man.
-As with the other speeches, write around 850 to 1000 words (5 to 7 minutes, depending on delivery and response).
+The Groom’s speech has to be sincere as well as be entertaining and also cover a bit of ‘housekeeping’.
+It doesn’t have the scope for humour as the Father-of-the-Bride or the Best Man, and initially it looks like it is the easiest of the three speeches to write.
+Sometimes it can be the hardest because you have to tug at the heartstrings with words of love for the Bride (without making anyone want to throw up), it should show your new in-laws that someone of substance has joined the family and it is the warm-up act for the Best Man.
+As with the other speeches, write around 750 to 1000 words (5 to 7 minutes, depending on delivery and response).

 In a nutshell, here's what the Groom's speech has to do (normally on behalf of the Bride, unless she also wants to speak):